Previous Humanities Forum 1999-2020

 A Reading of Published and Unpublished Works (Daphne Harrison Lecture) – Edward P. Jones, Pulitzer-Prize Winning Author

-Coming of Age in the Civil War South (Low Lecture) – James Marten, Marquette University
+Coming of Age in the Civil War South (W. Augustus Low Lecture) – James Marten, Marquette University

 On a Mission from God?
 The Story of American Peoplehood Today – Rogers Smith, University of Pennsylvania

-A Biography of No Place: Ukraine and the Making of Nation-Space – Kathryn Brown, UMBC
+A Biography of No Place: Ukraine and the Making of Nation-Space – Kate Brown, UMBC

 Fantasy and Fungi: Science and Imagination in the Life of Beatrix Potter- Linda Lear, Environmental Historian